Zavista/student-system/README.md

 The project is structured into two main folders:

-1. **frontend**: Contains all frontend code, including React and JavaScript files.
-2. **backend**: Contains all backend code, including server-side scripts, APIs, and database configurations.

-## Getting Started

-Follow these steps to set up and run the Student Result Management System:

-1. **Clone the Repository**: Clone this Git repository to your local machine using the following command:

-Sure, here's a basic template for your README.md file:

-markdown
-Copy code

-# Student Result Management System

-Welcome to the Student Result Management System!

-## Project Structure

-The project is structured into two main folders:

 1. **frontend**: Contains all frontend code, including HTML, CSS, and JavaScript files.
 2. **backend**: Contains all backend code, including server-side scripts, APIs, and database configurations.